-Soprano Katie Harman parlayed a historic pop culture title into a robust and multifaceted career in opera, musical theater as well as with symphony orchestras and a variety of special projects - solidifying her as a unique breed of Classical artist with crossover appeal.
+Soprano Katie Harman parlayed her Miss America experience into a robust and multifaceted career in opera, musical theater as well as with symphony orchestras and a variety of special projects from live stage to television, and spanning genres including Broadway and jazz.

-In 2018, Katie was honored as a Top 10 Finalist in the prestigious National Opera Association Awards, and in 2019 made her International Operatic Debut as Countess Almaviva in Le Nozze di Figaro with the Prague Summer Nights Festival.
-Other critically acclaimed roles have included Sandman/Dew Fairy in Hansel und Gretel (Brava Opera Theater), Annie Oakley in Annie Get Your Gun (Elsinore Theatre), Emma Carew in Jekyll & Hyde (Stumptown Stages), Yum Yum in The Mikado (Obsidian Opera), Kathie in The Student Prince (Gold Coast Opera), Marion Paroo in The Music Man (The Ross Ragland Theater), Lily in The Secret Garden (Staged!) and Lucy in The Telephone (Portland Opera SummerFest).
-She has headlined with prestigious organizations such as the Boston Pops Orchestra, LA Philharmonic, Denver Philharmonic, Utah Symphony, Nashville Symphony, Tuscaloosa Symphony, Shreveport Symphony, Oregon Symphony, Vancouver Symphony, Newport Symphony, Eugene Symphony, Ocean City Pops, Astoria Music Festival, and Sunriver Music Festival.
+In 2018, Katie was honored at the prestigious National Opera Association Awards, and in 2019 made her International Operatic Debut as Countess Almaviva in Le Nozze di Figaro with the Prague Summer Nights Festival.
+Other critically acclaimed roles have included Sandman/Dew Fairy in Hansel und Gretel (Brava Opera Theater), Annie Oakley in Annie Get Your Gun (Elsinore Theatre), Emma Carew in Jekyll & Hyde (Stumptown Stages), Kathie in The Student Prince (Gold Coast Opera), Marion Paroo in The Music Man (The Ross Ragland Theater), Lily in The Secret Garden (Staged!) and Lucy in The Telephone (Portland Opera SummerFest).
+She has headlined with prestigious organizations such as the Boston Pops Orchestra, LA Philharmonic, Denver Philharmonic, Utah Symphony, Nashville Symphony, Tuscaloosa Symphony, Shreveport Symphony, Oregon Symphony, Newport Symphony, Eugene Symphony, Ocean City Pops, Astoria Music Festival, and Sunriver Music Festival.

 In 2010, Katie’s voice was featured on the small screen with a principal role as a singer in an episode of HBO’s dramatic series Big Love, and in 2019 Katie was featured with pianist Claire Wachter in The Virtual Piano Master Course’s exploration of Debussy’s art songs for voice and piano.